rikenbit/OnlinePCA.jl/docs/src/commandline.md

 # OnlinePCA.jl (Command line tool)

-All functions can be performed as command line tool in shell window.
+All functions can be performed as command line tool in shell window and same options in [OnlinePCA.jl (Julia API)](@ref) are available.

 After installation of `OnlinePCA.jl`, command line tools are saved at `YOUR_HOME_DIR/.julia/v0.x/OnlinePCA/bin/`.

+The functions can be performed as below.

 ## Binarization
 ```bash